 workers throughout the United Kingdom

-There is always going to be a demand for healthcare professionals such as doctors, nurses and dentists so you can be sure that the healthcare industry is a secure industry to be employed in.
+There is always going to be a demand for healthcare professionals such as doctors, nurses, healthcare assistants, managers and dentists so you can be sure that the healthcare industry is a secure industry to be employed in.

 As well as boasting secure employment opportunities, pursuing a career in public health can also eventually lead to advancing into a management position, or becoming a public health consultant.

 4. Fast-Paced and Dynamic

 The healthcare profession sets itself apart from other industries as it is fast-paced and dynamic.
 There is no fear that you will be bored at work and not stimulated in a healthcare job in the way that you could be in an office environment.
 No two days will be the same working for the NHS, which makes the industry exciting and dynamic as you will need to work at a fast pace and adapt to new situations as they unfold.
 The unpredictability of the role keeps the nature of the job exciting.

 Due to the number of positions within the healthcare profession, there is competitive earning potential specifically for those who have attended medical school.
 The opportunities to advance in your career also mean that your salary is set to increase as you progress throughout your time in the healthcare profession and receive more training.